brucewangsg/ifttt-jquery-demo/Readme.md

 In this attempt, I used a simple jQuery app to handle all the user interactions, events, display.
 The layout, look and feel was done up with the help of Twitter bootstrap CSS.

-To keep track of states, I used a simple KVO listener that handle callbacks when the state have change.
+To keep track of states, I used a simple KVO listener that handle callbacks when the state has changed.

 ## Demo